 When I began my research, I did not know that there was more than one type of denture.
 It has been interesting to learn about the pros and cons of each type, as well as the different care that each type requires.

-I hope that you find my article helpful—not only in terms of taking care of your existing dentures, but also when the time comes for you to replace your current set.
-You will be able to speak knowledgably with your dentist about options that might be more comfortable, effective, or aesthetic for you.
+I hope that you find my article helpful—not only in terms of taking care of your existing dentures but also when the time comes for you to replace your current set.
+You will be able to speak knowledgeably with your dentist about options that might be more comfortable, effective, or aesthetic for you.

 Dentures Need Special Care